-Court gives the date to attend the counselling under the Family Guidance Center.
-The purpose of Family Guidance Committee is to reconcile the dispute between the parties before separating them.
-The counsellors in the Family Guidance Committee are not legally trained but have experience in Mediation.
+Court gives the date to attend the counseling under the Family Guidance Center.
+The purpose of the Family Guidance Committee is to reconcile the dispute between the parties before separating them.
+The counselors in the Family Guidance Committee are not legally trained but have experience in Mediation.
 They meet both the parties and if they feel there cannot be any conciliation then the matter is referred to court.

 Amicable divorces are concluded at this stage.
-Parties will need to draft a settlement on parties mutual understand on this stage.
+Parties will need to draft a settlement on the parties’ mutual understanding at this stage.

-If one of the parties or both of them insist for divorce then the case will be referred before the court to conclude their divorce.
+If one of the parties or both of them insist on divorce then the case will be referred before the court to conclude their divorce.